-The TCAL9539 digital core consists of 8-bit data registers which allow the user to configure the I/O port characteristics.
+The TCAL9539-Q1 digital core consists of 8-bit data registers which allow the user to configure the I/O port characteristics.
 At power on or after a reset, the I/Os are configured as inputs.
 However, the system controller can configure the I/Os as either inputs or outputs by writing to the Configuration registers.
 The data for each input or output is kept in the corresponding Input Port or Output Port register.
 The polarity of the Input Port register can be inverted with the Polarity Inversion register.
 All registers can be read by the system controller.
-Additionally, the TCAL9539 has Agile I/O functionality which is specifically targeted to enhance the I/O ports.
+Additionally, the TCAL9539-Q1 has Agile I/O functionality which is specifically targeted to enhance the I/O ports.
 The Agile I/O features and registers include programmable output drive strength, programmable pull-up and pull-down resistors, latchable inputs, maskable interrupts, interrupt status register, and programmable open-drain or push-pull outputs.
 These configuration registers improve the I/O by increasing flexibility and allowing the user to optimize their design for power consumption, speed, and EMI.

-Other features of the device include an interrupt that is generated on the $\overline{\text{INT}}$ pin whenever an input port changes state.
-The device can be reset to its default state by applying a low logic level to the $\overline{\text{RESET}}$ pin, issuing a software reset command, or by cycling power to the device and causing a power-on reset.
-The hardware selectable address pins allow multiple TCAL9539 devices to be connected to the same IC bus.
+Other features of the device include an interrupt that is generated on the INT pin whenever an input port changes state.
+The device can be reset to its default state by applying a low logic level to the RESET pin, issuing a software reset command, or by cycling power to the device and causing a power-on reset.

-The TCAL9539 open-drain interrupt ( $\overline{INT}$ ) output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system controller that an input state has changed.
+The TCAL9539-Q1 open-drain interrupt ( $\overline{INT}$ ) output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system controller that an input state has changed.
 The $\overline{INT}$ pin can be connected to the interrupt input of a processor.
 By sending an interrupt signal on this line, the device can inform the processor if there is incoming data on the remote I/O ports without having to communicate via the IC bus.
-Thus, the device can remain a simple responder device.
+Thus, the device can remain a simple target device.